 Making pizza at home isn’t hard, but who wants to be cooped up in a hot kitchen when the weather is beautiful?
 Plus, sometimes you just want that authentic brick oven flavor from your favorite pizzeria.
-You can solve both of these problems, and enjoy a delicious, crispy, cheesy pizza at your next picnic or barbecue, by learning the secret trick to making pizza on the grill.
+You can solve both of these problems, by cooking your delicious, crispy, cheesy pizza right on your grill!

 By now, you’re probably scratching your head.
 Pizza on the grill?!
 The very thought conjures up images of gooey dough and toppings dripping down through the grate.
 Grilling generally requires flipping food to get even heat exposure on all sides, but you can’t flip a pizza, can you?
 Actually, you can, and without any mess.
 The trick is to partially cook the dough before putting on the toppings.